_customers_, enclose it in backticks or quote marks so that the underscores are visible.

 Video

-Troubleshooting chats with Maia AI Agents
+Troubleshooting chats with Maia Team

 .matillion/maia/rules/and within the character limit. - Check that rules are written as clear directives.